chinmaygarg13/Digital-Humanities/README.md

 Time: around 9:00 PM, 20 Jan 2020

 4. The Manifesto of "Caste"-Struggle.
-Relevance of the Marxist theories in the context of the Indian Caste System.
+An essay discussing the relevance of the Marxist theories in the context of the Indian Caste System.
+Also, if the Caste should really be paralled with the Marxist notion of Class.
 Subject: Sociocultural Theories.
 Time: 11:00 PM, 13 Feb 2020